sumonst21/sumonst21/README.md

-## 👋 Hi there
+# 👋 Hi there, I'm Sumon

-I'm a full-stack web developer with expertise in PHP, HTML, WordPress, and website design.
-I have a strong focus on website optimization, ensuring fast and seamless user experiences.
-With mastery in DevOps practices, I excel in cloud infrastructure automation and backup solutions.
-I also prioritize web security to safeguard websites against potential threats.
-Additionally, I'm skilled in cross-platform development, creating apps for iOS, Android, and PWA platforms using PHP Yii framework, Ionic, and Cordova.
-My dedication to delivering exceptional results makes me a valuable collaborator for creating amazing web solutions.
+I'm a passionate full-stack web developer with expertise in **PHP**, **HTML**, **WordPress**, and website design.
+I strive for excellence in delivering optimized and high-performing websites, ensuring seamless user experiences.

+My strong command over **DevOps** practices allows me to automate cloud infrastructure and implement robust backup solutions, ensuring data integrity and reliability.

+Web security is always a top priority for me, and I consistently implement industry best practices to safeguard websites from potential threats.

+I have extensive experience in **cross-platform development**, utilizing frameworks such as **PHP Yii**, **Ionic**, and **Cordova** to create cutting-edge Hybrid apps.

-I am currently working as a full-time freelancer and I am available for hire.
-If you would like to work together on a project, [get in touch](https://www.freelancer.com/u/sumonst21).
+As a full-time freelancer, I am dedicated to providing exceptional results and collaborating with clients to create amazing web solutions.
+If you have a project in mind and would like to work together, feel free to [get in touch](https://www.freelancer.com/u/sumonst21).
+Let's turn your vision into reality!

 <!-- <details>
 <summary>My top languages</summary>